individual

 Guided by Attachment and Humanistic theories, I’m what’s called an “integrative” therapist.
 This means that I may use several different types of therapy (listed here) with a given individual.

-You and I will create an individualized plan to meet your counselling goals.
 Why?
 Because I firmly believe that one size does not (and cannot) fit all.

 • Emotionally-Focused Therapy (EFT) emphasizes the role of emotion and attachment in shaping human experiences and behaviours.
 We focus on helping you identify, organize, and process emotions to foster skills in regulation and self-awareness.
 EFT also aims to repair relationship patterns and address unresolved emotional issues, particularly in the context of trauma or interpersonal challenges.